fdtorres1/workOS/SETUP_REMOTE_SUPABASE.md

 ## 🔒 Security Note

 - Never commit `.env.local` to git (it's in `.gitignore`)
-- The `service_role` key bypasses RLS - keep it secret!
+- The `SUPABASE_SECRET_KEY` (or legacy `service_role` key) bypasses RLS - keep it secret!
-- Only use `service_role` key in server-side code
+- Only use secret keys in server-side code
+- Publishable keys are safe for client-side use

+## 📚 New API Keys

+WorkOS now supports Supabase's new API key system.
+See [docs/SUPABASE_NEW_KEYS.md](./docs/SUPABASE_NEW_KEYS.md) for details.